CASES IN FINTECH AND POLICY - 2023/4

 Formative Assessment and Feedback

 Classes provide a platform of frequent feedback in the FinTech and policy topics covered thus preparing the student for his/her success in the final project (a separate module taken subsequently in the summer).
 Additionally, the module offers a platform for students to give and receive feedback via SurreyLearn.
-Finally, weekly office hours aim to provide additional feedback and assist students with the workload.
+Finally, weekly student feedback and consultation hours aim to provide additional feedback and assist students with the workload.

 |001||Critically apply a structured approach to analyzing a FinTech and policy case||CKPT|